What should I know about being plus size and pregnant?

 If that wasn’t bad enough, the comments section of most articles are a lot like walking through a minefield.

 You may be able to walk away unscathed.

 Or you could read some truly damaging comments.
 Things like people saying you don’t have the right to be a mother simply because of your size.

-The reality is, while there are some increased risks, women of all sizes can have healthy pregnancies!!
+The reality is, while there are some increased risks, people of all sizes can have healthy pregnancies!!

-1. You might be tested twice for gestational diabetes.
+1. You’ll likely be tested twice for gestational diabetes.

-As I mentioned above, there are increased risks and gestational diabetes is one of the main ones so screening is important.
-Often people with a BMI over 30 having a hospital birth will be tested twice with the standard glucose challenge test.
+As I mentioned above, there are increased risks.
+Gestational diabetes is one of the main ones so screening is important.
+Most people with a BMI over 30 will be tested twice with the standard glucose challenge test.

 The first test for gestational diabetes is given very early on in pregnancy (to see if you are already pre-diabetic or diabetic).

 If you pass the test, you think, ‘Woohoo!
 I’m done.’